globalhawk04/OpenForge/README.md

 It transforms **Natural Language Intent** (e.g., "I need to inspect fences autonomously") into **Verified Engineering Reality** (BOMs, Blueprints, and Flight Simulations).

----

-## 🚧 State of the Union (Thanksgiving Update)

-We have moved beyond simple RAG (Retrieval-Augmented Generation) into **Agentic Reasoning**.

-*   **The Good:** The system can now "think" about requirements, search for specific hardware classes, autonomously browse websites to find hidden specs (via the Refinery Agent), assemble components in memory, and physically test them in a simulator.
-From a process standpoint, the architecture is sound.
-*   **The Challenge:** We are pushing the boundaries of unstructured data extraction.
-While our "Active Recon" agents are impressive, they still struggle with the "Dirty Data" problem of the open internet (misclassified parts, vague product pages).
-*   **Next Steps:** We are working on closing the loop—enabling the Fabricator to "reject and repair" data in real-time.
-If a part is missing a weight spec during assembly, the system should trigger a dedicated scraper to find just that one number.

----

 ## 🚀 Key Capabilities

 ### 1. The Arsenal (Active Supply Chain)